Table of contents

 - Toxic megacolon; widening and swelling of the large intestine.

-- Bowel obstruction, as inflamed parts of the bowel, swells and thicken, blocking the rectum.
+- Bowel obstruction, as inflamed parts of the bowel swells and thickens, blocking the rectum.

 - Ulcers in the digestive tracts, including the mouth, anus, and genitals.